prodrigs/gyronimo/readme.md

    (**outside** the repository) to configure the installation;
 2. Run `cmake --build . [options]` to generate the shared library `libgyronimo` and any available apps;
-3. Optionally, run `cmake --build . --target doc` to extract the API documentation from source files with `doxygen`;
+3. If configured, run `cmake --build . --target doc` to extract the API documentation from source files with `doxygen`;
 4. Run `cmake --install . --prefix path/to/install/dir [options]` to
    install include files (prefix/include/gyronimo), shared library